Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/language/variables.md

 my_second_variable = my_first_variable + 1 // my_second_variable will store 1001
 ```

-Objects (programming term for things like characters, projectiles or stages) already have a lot of variables, and you
-can read or change them.
+A lot of variables already exist, which you can read or change.
+In most files, these variables will belong to your
+character's '[instance](objects_and_instances.md#instance)' of oPlayer, which basically means a blob of data that
+characters use.

 ```gml
 // update.gml